8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 Only 4 of the 12 orders executed.

-I decided to look back in time and realized that the current prices for all of the funds are at or below where they were when I started this whole thing in 2021.
-This has caused be to narrow the steps for the limit orders.
-I'll still have the 2 cent over tier, however, I will be setting the next tier to a 0.5 percent drop and the third tier to be a 1 percent drop; instead of 1 and 2 percent, respectively.
+I decided to look back in time and realized that the current prices for all of the funds are at or below where they were when I started this whole thing in 2021; the extended market fund is back to where it was when the COVID dip happened.
+This has caused me to narrow the steps for the limit orders.
+I'll still have the 2 cent over tier, however, I will be setting the next tier to a 0.5 percent drop and the third tier to a 1 percent drop; instead of 1 and 2 percent, respectively.

 ### Day 9 results